mattosaurus/PgpCore/README.md

 # Usage
 This is intended for usage in .NET Core projects, the latest version that works with .NET Framework is v2.2.0.

-## Methods
-Async versions of the below methods are available apart from for GenerateKey.

 ### GenerateKey
-Generate a new public and private key for the provided username and password, same with methods that accept a stream rather than a file path.
+Generate a new public and private key for the provided username and password.

 ```C#
 using (PGP pgp = new PGP())